Qualifying Financial Entities and QFE Advisers

 Qualifying Financial Entities (QFEs) must, during the period of their QFE status:

-- act with care, diligence and skill (see insurance and credit examples) when providing financial adviser services (section 33 of the Financial Advisers Act 2008)
+- act with care, diligence and skill (see insurance and credit examples and guidance note on sale and distribution of KiwiSaver) when providing financial adviser services (section 33 of the Financial Advisers Act 2008)

 - not engage in misleading or deceptive conduct.
 Similarly advertising must not be misleading, deceptive or confusing (section 47 and 48)